anshravalll/ats/README.md

 Designed and built with purpose.
 Every click, scroll, and animation — intentional.
+Thanks.